Featured Pathways

 Marta is a British/Spanish bilingual lawyer and legal translator.
 She is a full-time privacy and data protection expert and a partner at Kemp Little.
 Marta has experience working with pan-European and global businesses to achieve compliance as well as working on privacy aspects of commercial contracts and procurement.

-There are no available videos from "Marta Dunphy-Moriel"
+There are no available Videos from "Marta Dunphy-Moriel"